How to Use the Instant Pot Duo (For Beginners)

 3. Familiarize Yourself with the Panel

-The panel with all the buttons can be intimidating, but you actually only need to use a few settings.
+The control panel with all the buttons can be intimidating, but you actually only need to use a few settings.

 - Pressure Level button – make sure it is set to high

-- Pressure Cook button – use the up and down arrows to set the time (you’ll need to know exactly how long to cook whatever it is you’re cooking)
+- Pressure Cook button – use the up and down arrows to set the cook time (you’ll need to know exactly how long to cook whatever it is you’re cooking)

-- Cancel button – if you need to cancel the program
+- Cancel button – if you need to cancel the program or stop the cooking process

 Just forget about all those other buttons on the panel for now.
 And, just in case you were wondering, there is no Start button on the Duo.
 Once you’ve pushed the Pressure Cook button and set the time using the up and down arrows, then the Instant Pot will start by itself.